Has the Value of Your Property Increased?

 Related articles

-Quarterly change in real estate prices as of 30th September 2024 Average price per m² of houses and apartments Q3 2024: Price changes in the 15 largest urban areas Swiss Property Prices Climb Across All Regions Swiss real estate prices have risen for the third consecutive quarter, with apartments up +1.1% and houses up +0.3%. […]
+Quarterly change in real estate prices as of 31 December 2025 Average price per m² of houses and apartments Q4 2025: Price changes in the 15 largest urban areas Transactions Rebound as Prices Continue to Rise The Swiss real estate market completed its recovery in 2025, with prices, transactions, and construction activity all turning decisively […]